ruchimarreddy/ai-whatsapp-bot/README.md

 # AI WhatsApp Bot

-A simple WhatsApp chatbot starter built with **FastAPI**, **Twilio WhatsApp Sandbox**, and a lightweight local AI response layer.
+I made this project because I thought it would be really fun to connect AI to something as familiar and everyday as WhatsApp.
+I wanted to go beyond a simple chatbot running in a notebook and build something that could actually receive a message, process it, and reply like a tiny AI assistant inside a real chat app.

+This project gave me a chance to experiment with conversational AI, webhooks, backend development, and model integration in one small end-to-end system.
+I was especially interested in seeing how tools like **FastAPI**, **Twilio WhatsApp Sandbox**, and lightweight local language models could work together to create a practical prototype.

-This project is designed as a clean starter repo for showcasing a personal project on GitHub.
-It receives WhatsApp messages through a webhook, generates a reply using a small local model or fallback logic, and returns the response back to WhatsApp.
+The result is a simple WhatsApp chatbot starter that receives incoming messages through a webhook, generates a reply using a local AI model or fallback logic, and sends the response back to the user.

+More than anything, this project was a fun build — part AI experiment, part software engineering project, and a good way to turn curiosity into something tangible.

 ## Features